jdx/mise/docs/configuration/environments.md

 The rules around which file is written are different because we ultimately need to choose one.
 See the docs for [`mise use`](/cli/use.html) for more information.

+Multiple environments can be specified, e.g. `MISE_ENV=ci,test` with the last one taking precedence.